melezhik/Sparrow6/documentation/development.md

 # Tasks

-Task in Sparrow represents a script being exectued.
-A user can write task code on many languages.
+A task in Sparrow represents a script being exectued.
+A user could write a task code on many languages.

 To create task simply create `task.*` file in the current directory: